LearnersGuild/curriculum/Phases/Foundations/README.md

 - how to create static HTML & CSS “pages” from mockups and wireframes
 - how to create a basic Express HTTP server on Node

-## Engagement Expectations

-- Daily stand-up (9am)
-- Weekly 1:1 with an SEP
-- Weekly Demo session to show off what you accomplished for the week (Friday at 4:30 pm)

 ## Modules

 * [Shell and Tools](/Phases/Foundations/Modules/01-shell-and-tools/README.md)